 To handle events in a cloud app for SharePoint, you create remote event receivers and app event receivers.
 Remote event receivers handle events that occur to an item in the app, such as a list, a list item, or a web.
 These events resemble those in a traditional SharePoint solution, except that they can work with the remote components of the app for SharePoint.
 App event receivers handle events that occur to the app itself, such as when it's installed, uninstalled, or upgraded.

-As of this release, remote event receivers and app event receivers work only with cloud apps for SharePoint (that is, autohosted and provider-hosted apps).
+Remote event receivers and app event receivers work only with cloud apps for SharePoint (that is, provider-hosted apps).
 These receivers don't work with SharePoint-hosted apps for SharePoint.

 Remote event receivers for cloud apps for SharePoint

 If you create a remote event receiver, your cloud app can respond when a user adds, changes, or deletes a list, a list item, or a web.
 For example, you can prevent users from deleting a key item from a list, and you can track which users add lists to your app.
 To add a remote event receiver, choose the Remote Event Receiver project item template, and then specify the type of remote event receiver that you want to add.
 For example, you can create a List Item Events receiver, which fires when a user adds or deletes a list item.
 You can view the available events when you create a remote event receiver, or you can view them later by opening Solution Explorer, choosing the node for the receiver, opening the Properties window, and then looking in the SharePoint Events section.
 When you create a remote event receiver, you must also specify the source of the events that you want that receiver to handle.
 For a List Item Events receiver, you can specify any list (such as Announcements, Calendar, or Contacts) in the current solution or on the site at the Site Url property of the app for SharePoint project.
 For more information, see How to: Create a remote event receiver and How to: Create an event receiver for an app for SharePoint.